 - Line the bottom of a 18-20 cm (7-8 inch) springform pan with a circle of baking paper.

 - Trim some of the ladyfingers to become about as long as the pan height.
 Quickly dip the trimmed ladyfingers in the strawberry-orange liquid and line them up side by side around the inside edge of the pan.
 Arrange a layer of soaked ladyfingers on the bottom of the pan.
 Use a sharp knife to cut them appropriately in order to fit tightly.

 - Spread evenly half of the strawberry slices over the layer of ladyfingers.
 Spread about half of the frosting on top.
 Arrange another layer of soaked ladyfingers and top them with the rest of the strawberries.
 Spoon or pipe the remaining frosting over the friuts.
-Refrigerate for 2-4 hours.
+Refrigerate for at least 4 hours.

 - Before serving decorate with fresh strawberries.